Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 The year 1870 was the very last time the Sydney Mint design was used on Australia's gold coins.

 Such an important year, and yet only one 1870 Proof Sovereign is known.
 There are no recorded examples in public institutions, museums and Government archives, both in Australia and overseas.
 And this includes the Museum of Victoria, the Royal Australian Mint in Canberra, the British Museum and the Royal Mint London, all of which have extensive holdings of Australia’s heritage coins.
 The Royal Mint still has the proof dies.
-And a pair of proof strikings in tin of the obverse and reverse bearing the legend MODEL/E. They are held at the Royal Mint, Wales.
+And a pair of proofs in tin of the obverse and reverse bearing the legend MODEL/E. They are held at the Royal Mint, Wales.

 The 1870 Proof Sovereign was first offered by Sothebys London 26 May 1873 in the sale of the John Brodribb Bergne Collection.
 Sighted again at Sotheby, Wilkinson & Hodge 7 April 1881 in the sale of the J Haliburton Young Collection, thence to the Montagu Collection sold Sotheby Wilkinson & Hodge 1896 & 1897 (Lot 309).
 The chain continues to the John Gloag Murdoch Collection sold Sotheby 26 July 1903 (Lot 619), then to Captain Vivian Hewitt Spink 1967, Baldwin Collection, London, Spink Australia November 1978 (Lot 564), Spink Australia July 1981 (Lot 989) and Spink Australia July 1988 (Lot 2304).
 A truly remarkable coin, and quality-wise, quite possibly the finest example of proof coining of any date.
 With a provenance that is inspirational!